liaoguofu/VeriLoRA/README.md

-# zkLoRA: Zero-Knowledge Proofs for LoRA Fine-tuning
+# VeriLoRA: Zero-Knowledge Proofs for LoRA Fine-tuning

 A CUDA-accelerated implementation of zero-knowledge proofs for Low-Rank Adaptation (LoRA) fine-tuning of large language models.
 This project enables verifiable and privacy-preserving fine-tuning of Transformer models while maintaining computational efficiency.

 ## 🚀 Overview

-zkLoRA is the first framework to provide end-to-end zero-knowledge verifiability for LoRA fine-tuning of large-scale language models.
+VeriLoRA is the first framework to provide end-to-end zero-knowledge verifiability for LoRA fine-tuning of large-scale language models.
 It ensures that all computational steps in the fine-tuning process are provably correct without revealing sensitive information such as model parameters or training data.

 ### Key Features